49thit/49thit.github.io/_posts/2025-01-01-episode001 - Palin Picks The Right Shoes.md

 ---
 layout: post
-title: "episode001 – Palin Picks The Right Shoes"
+title: "episode001 – Palin Picks the Right Shoes"
 episode: 1
 ---
  The old kid gave a sad glance at his favorite action shoes.
 "Cross-trainer" is what the label at the store said.
 Mom called them sneakers, but that was a long time ago.
 Palin Warwick didn't care what they were called, all he knew is his feet gushed with joy when they were on.
 Comfy and sleek, sky blue with a big silver "N" on the side, they weighed nothing and empowered him with imaginary fleet steps.
 They weren't goretex, but that didn't matter--it hardly rained in Juneau.